AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-issues-with-subtask-status.md

 ---
-title: "Boards: Issues when viewing subtask status"
+title: 'Boards: Issues when viewing subtask status'
-description: "Issues have been reported regarding viewing subtask status on a card in Boards."
+description: Issues have been reported regarding viewing subtask status on a card in Boards.
 hidefromtoc: yes
 feature: Agile
+exl-id: e7ae6c43-57b5-4ed5-bd61-3c1dc4c6784c
 ---
 # Boards: Issues when viewing subtask status

 The following issues have been reported regarding viewing subtask status on a card in Boards: